 - Commercial organisations

 Candidates are advised to apply for positions early, especially for structured graduate training schemes with larger employers.
-Vacancies are advertised online on TARGETjobs, in Market Research Society publications, by careers services and in national newspapers and relevant publications including Campaign, Marketing, Marketing Week and their respective websites.
+Vacancies are advertised online on TARGETjobs, on the Market Research Society’s job finder page, by careers services and in national newspapers and relevant publications including Campaign, Marketing, Marketing Week and their respective websites.
 Many jobs receive little advertising, so networking, job-shadowing and speculative applications are essential.

 Any degree discipline is acceptable for entry into the profession, although some employers prefer subjects that include the study of statistics.
 A number of institutions offer specialist postgraduate marketing qualifications, which can be advantageous.
 Some jobs, particularly those in industrial market research, necessitate a scientific or technical background.